 If you’re suffering under duress from the IRS about your property, continue reading.
 Learn here how to protect what you own from an IRS seizure.

-What Is the IRS Seizure Process
+The IRS Seizure Process

-The IRS doesn’t outright strongarm your assets.
+Thankfully, the IRS doesn’t outright strongarm your assets.
 They comply with a legal process of steps before issuing a levy.

 The law requires the IRS to notify tax debtors of outstanding tax debt.
 When you fail to fulfill your debt in full as you file taxes, the IRS sends a tax bill.